OpenTermsArchive/engine/README.md

 npx ota-track
 ```

-The tracked documents can be found in the `data` folder.
+The tracked terms can be found in the `data` folder.

 This quick example aimed at letting you try the engine quickly.
 Most likely, you will simply `npm install` from an existing collection, or create a new collection from the [collection template](https://github.com/OpenTermsArchive/template-declarations).